A selection of the festival's most popular spots. The definitive guide for first-time visitors!

 Museum on Echigo-Tsumari (MonET)

-The Museum on Echigo-Tsumari, or MonET (pronounced mone-ay like the artist) for short, is considered the starting point for the Art Field.
-From the moment you step in, you will be surrounded by art.
-In fact, the shallow pool of water found in the center of the museum, is an artwork in itself.
-This contemporary art museum hosts many iconic Echigo-Tsumari art pieces on the second floor and includes a gift shop and café.
+The Museum on Echigo-Tsumari, or MonET (pronounced mone-ay like the artist) for short, is considered the starting point for the Echigo-Tsumari Art Field.
+From the moment you step in you will find yourself surrounded by art.
+In fact, the shallow pool of water found in the center of the museum court is an artwork in itself, and the open corridors that surround it are the setting for seasonal exhibitions.
+This contemporary art museum hosts a permanent exhibition of many iconic Echigo-Tsumari artworks on its second floor and includes a café and a gift shop dedicated.
 Plus, you may get to see a live radio broadcast during your visit, because the headquarters of FM Tokamachi are located in MonET.

 Hachi & Seizo Tashima Museum of Picture Book Art